A large deviation principle for empirical measures on Polish spaces: Application to singular Gibbs measures on manifolds: Introduction

 For each $n \in \mathbb N$, let $i_n(\mathbb P_n)$ be the pushforward measure of $\mathbb P_n$ by $i_n$.
 Then the sequence $\{i_n(\mathbb P_n)\}_{n \in \mathbb N}$ satisfies a large deviation principle with speed $n \beta_n$ and with rate function

 i.e. for every open set $A \subset \mathcal P(M)$ we have

 and for every closed set $C \subset \mathcal P(M)$ we have

 \end{corollary} \ \\ In the next section, Section \ref{section: kbody}, we shall study the usual case of $k$-body interaction.
-Section \ref{section: applications} will be about some more specific examples, such as the conditional Gibbs measure, the Coulomb gas on a compact Riemannian manifold and the usual Gibbs measures on a noncompact space such as the Euclidean space.
+Section \ref{section: applications} will be about some more specific examples, such as the conditional Gibbs measure, the Coulomb gas on a compact Riemannian manifold, the usual Gibbs measures on a noncompact space such as the Euclidean space and the Gaussian random polynomials.